ray-project/ray/doc/source/templates/05_dreambooth_finetuning/README.md

     - If you add more worker nodes to the cluster, you should `$DATA_PREFIX` this to a shared NFS filesystem such as `/mnt/cluster_storage`.
 See [this page of the docs](https://docs.anyscale.com/develop/workspaces/storage#storage-shared-across-nodes) for all the options.
     - Note that each run of the script will overwrite the fine-tuned model checkpoint from the previous run, so consider changing the `$DATA_PREFIX` environment variable on each run if you don't want to lose the models/data of previous runs.
 3. The `$NUM_WORKERS` variable sets the number of data-parallel workers used during fine-tuning.
 The default is 2 workers (2 workers, each using 2 GPUs), and you should increase this number if you add more GPU worker nodes to the cluster.
+4. Setting `--num_epochs` and `--max_train_steps` determines the number of fine-tuning steps to take.
+    - Depending on the batch size and number of data-parallel workers, one epoch will run for a certain number of steps.
+The run will terminate when one of these values (epoch vs. total number of steps) is reached.
-4. `generate.py` is used to generate stable diffusion images after loading the model from a checkpoint.
+5. `generate.py` is used to generate stable diffusion images after loading the model from a checkpoint.
 You should modify the prompt at the end to be something more interesting, rather than just a photo of your subject.
+6. If you want to launch another fine-tuning run, you may want to run *only* the `python train.py ...` command.
+Running the bash script will start from the beginning (generating another regularization dataset).

 ## Interact with the fine-tuned model